NetoECommerce/App-Tutorial/README.md

 4. Finally, we render a small widget if there is an active order that says:
    > Someone in **{city}** bought **{name}**!

-Add the following to this file to provide some styling and an additional message which displays the elapsed time since the order was placed:
+Add the below to this file to provide some styling and an additional message which displays the elapsed time since the order was placed:

 ```diff
 import React, { useEffect, useState } from "react";